cariad-tech/fep3_sdk/doc/input/participant/component_scheduler_service.rst

 * loading (:cpp:func:`fep3::arya::IElement::loadElement`),
 * or unloading (:cpp:func:`fep3::arya::IElement::unloadElement`).

-Also for every Job execution a run time check is performed.
+Also, for every Job execution a run time check is performed.
 The check is configured with the Jobs :cpp:class:`fep3::arya::JobConfiguration` (see class documentation for details).
 The run time check will check that the execution time of a job does not exceed the configured :cpp:member:`fep3::arya::JobConfiguration::_max_runtime_real_time` of the Job.
 The time check is done based on wall clock time and not simulation time.
-Using :cpp:member:`fep3::arya::JobConfiguration::_runtime_violation_strategy` you can configure a strategy that will be applied in case the max runtime is exceeded.
+Using :cpp:member:`fep3::arya::JobConfiguration::_runtime_violation_strategy` a strategy can be configured that will be applied in case the max runtime is exceeded.

 .. note:: Jobs may be configured using a :ref:`label_job_registry_job_configuration`.